 By Fritz Hutmacher

-During your stay in Switzerland, you will find that the local specialties vary according to the region.
-Whereas the French-speakers favor Raclette, the German-speakers' specialty is Rösti.
+During your stay in Switzerland, youll find that the local specialties vary according to the region.
+Whereas the French speakers favor Raclette, the German-speakers' specialty is Rösti.
 Of course, you can get whatever your heart desires, ranging from fast food to gourmet cuisine.
 Here are some flavors to seek out on your next visit to Switzerland:

 Hobelkäse, a specialty in the Berner Oberland, is a mature (2–3 years old), very finely sliced mountain cheese.
 Hobelkäse is made at local alpine cheese dairies, and you can usually watch it being made between 9:00 and 10:00 in the morning — ask your hotel for details.